The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 \subsection{LSC'24: Performance Analysis}

 In this section, we take a closer look at the performance of systems in the LSC'24.
 Novice tasks were excluded from this analysis due to wide variability in system performance.
 In each figure, the teams are ordered by their overall score in the respective task type (KIS, QA, Ad-hoc), which can be seen in the leaderboard in Figure~\ref{fig:overall}.
 We follow the same structure as in Section~\ref{sec:comparison}, focusing on the correctness of submissions, time to the first correct submission, and overall scores.
+This follows the same sequence as before, allowing direct comparison between cross-year trends and 2024-specific results.

 \Figure[h][width=0.99\columnwidth]{Figures/overall_24}{Overall performance in LSC'24. }